radar/guides/gem-development.md

 We have to re-run `bundle exec cucumber features`, just to see what happens next.
 We see red.
 Red like the blood incessantly seeping from the walls.
 It contains this cryptic message:

-    sh: gem_name: command not found
+    sh: foodie: command not found

 OK, so it's not *that* cryptic.
 It just means it can't find the executable file for our gem.
-No worries, we can create one in the _bin_ directory and name it _gem\_name_.
+No worries, we can create one in the _bin_ directory and name it _foodie_.
 This file has no extension because it's an *executable* file rather than a script.
-We don't want to go around calling `gem_name.rb` everywhere, do we?
+We don't want to go around calling `foodie.rb` everywhere, do we?
 No, no we don't.
 We will fill this file with this content:

     #!/usr/bin/env ruby
     print "nothing."